TafadzwaG/assessment_property_book/README.md

 - And the story images are also on the carousel
 - The pricing cards have tags those with ticks so first you have to create a price the create a tag of the price and you can have as many tags
+- Images used can be found in the public folder